Codecademy/docs/content/general/concepts/what-is-cloud-computing/what-is-cloud-computing.md

 ## History of Cloud Computing

-**DARPA (Defence Advanced Research Projects Agency)** awarded MIT $2 million for Project MAC in 1963.
+In 1963, the Defence Advanced Research Projects Agency (**DARPA**) awarded MIT a $2 million grant for Project MAC.
 The funding required MIT to develop technology that would allow a “computer to be used by two or more people at the same time.”
 In this case, one of those massive, archaic computers that used reels of magnetic tape for memory and were the precursor to what is now collectively known as the **Cloud Computing**.

 ## How does Cloud Computing work?